odennav/server-health-monitoring-observability/README.md

 Trivy is an open source security scanner used to find vulnerabilities and Iac misconfigurations.

-It's used to scan the following:
+It can be used to scan the following:

 - Container images